alifdoll/Movie-List-ListView/README.md

 This repository contains many branch with different features and different implementations of a component.

 ## Feature
-1.using listview
+1.using listview.
-\n2.only showing movies
+2.only showing movies.
-\n3.movie data is locally stored.
+3.movie data is locally stored.